 I hope everyone has a great Labor Day holiday!
 Travel safely...

-That is all I have today, but will leave you with a bit of Jack Handey…
+That is all I have this week, but I will leave you with a bit of Jack Handey…

 "Don't ever get your speedometer confused with your clock, like I did once, because the faster you go the later you think you are."